 The Type information field shows the current status of the signal field selected on the main FXO card screen for this port.
 Valid settings for both fxo and fxodn modes are loop (loop), gs (ground start), lp-fd (loop start-forward disconnect) and R2 (R2).
-Valid settings for the dpt mode are dpt (dial pulse terminating), R2 (R2) and i-R2 (immediate R2).
+Valid settings for the dpt mode are dpt (dial pulse terminating), R2 (R2), i-R2 (immediate R2), and dp-em (Dial Pusle Electromechnical).
 The only valid setting for the mrd mode is mrd (manual ringdown).